ParsaBordbar/Teaching/README.md

 - Python for EveryBody DataStructures Assignments
 - regex

-  And ofcourse other Examoles and fun stuff!
+  And ofcourse other Examples and fun stuff!